rajiteh/awesome/README.md

 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and a/b testing that you can self-host.

-*   [psychic-api/psychic](https://github.com/psychic-api/psychic) - Unified APIs for ingesting unstructured data.
-Sync documents from your customers' SaaS tools to a SQL or vector database, where they can be easily queried by AI applications
+*   [psychic-api/psychic](https://github.com/psychic-api/psychic) - Universal APIs for unstructured data.
+Sync documents from SaaS tools to a SQL or vector database, where they can be easily queried by AI applications

 *   [kaveenr/sl-protest-tracker](https://github.com/kaveenr/sl-protest-tracker) - Sri Lankan Crisis Protest Tracker